 Management of complex social-ecological systems is of paramount importance and societal relevance.
 There is an increasing understanding that these systems include multiple interconnected feedbacks and drivers, and that decision-making occurs within an environment of changing context.

-The Social-Ecological Systems Simulation Centre will generate scientific outputs, which can feed directly to policy development, implementation and administrative structures, and has direct influence to assist in solving key issues of societal concern.
+SESS generates scientific outputs, which can feed directly to policy development, implementation and administrative structures, and has direct influence in solving key issues of societal concern.

-The Social-Ecological Systems Simulation Centre aims to facilitate systems understanding and decision-making.
+The Social-Ecological Systems Simulation centre aims to facilitate systems understanding and decision-making.
 SESS focuses on the development of simulation as a tool to explore the implications of management decisions on the environmental, societal and economic aspects of managed systems.

-Our overall aim is to develop theoretical and methodological approaches to social-ecological system simulation in support of goal-oriented systems management, by establishing an international reputation for scientific and technological excellence in applied social ecological simulation modelling.
+We aim to understand the complexity of dynamic, adaptive systems, and to develop theoretical and methodological approaches to social-ecological systems simulation in support of goal-oriented systems management, by establishing an international reputation for scientific and technological excellence in applied social-ecological simulation modelling.